Habib Bourguiba: 1945–1949: Journey in Middle East

 Bourguiba settled in Cairo, Egypt where he was aided by his former monasterial teacher, Mounier-Pillet, who lived in the Egyptian Capital city.
 There, Bourguiba met numerous personalities, such as Taha Hussein while participating in many events held in the city.
 He also met Syrians, who had just obtained their independence from France, and thus stated that "with the means they dispose, Arab countries should show solidarity with the national liberation struggles of the Maghreb".
 Even though his efforts were intensified, Bourguiba knew that nobody would support his cause as long as there was little tension between France and Tunisia.
-The Arab League was preoccupied mainly by the Palestinian issue, other requests not being their top-priority.
-Therefore, he charged Ben Youssef to start these Franco-Tunisian tensions so that he could attract the attention of the middle-east.
+The Arab League was preoccupied mainly by the Palestinian issue, other requests not being their top priority.
+Therefore, he charged Ben Youssef to start these Franco-Tunisian tensions so that he could attract the attention of the Middle East.

 Bourguiba pursued his efforts.
 Furthermore, he met Abd al-Aziz ibn Saud and tried to sensitize him to support the Tunisian nationalist struggle, but in vain.
 Due to the postponed promises of the people of Middle-East, Bourguiba decided to create an office of Neo-Destour in Cairo.
 Therefore, he invited Thameur, Rachid Driss, Taïeb Slim, Hédi Saïdi and Hassine Triki, detained by France and freed by Germans during the war, to join him in the Egyptian Capital.
 They arrived on 9 June 1946, aiding Bourguiba to start the rallying point of the North African community in Cairo.
 Soon, they were joined by Algerian and Moroccan nationalists.
 Furthermore, Bourguiba's speech was famous among the Anglo-Saxon media, and Maghrebi nationalism became more efficient in Cairo.
 Bourguiba was more and more convinced that the key to the nationalist struggle resided within the United States whose interests were same as those of the Maghrebi nationalists.
 Thus, he was looking forward to go to the states and benefited from the support of Hooker Doolittle, American consul in Alexandria.
 Firstly, he went to Switzerland, then Belgium, and covertly passed the borders to get to Antwerp, abroad the Liberty ship, on 18 November.
-On 2 December 1946, Bourguiba arrived in New York City while the session of the General Assembly of the United Nations opened.
+On 2 December 1946, Bourguiba arrived in New York City during the session of the General Assembly of the United Nations.